12 Things to Do in the Bay of Islands on a Rainy Day

 2. Cruise out onto the Bay of Islands

-There are many cruise options from sailing to dolphin swimming, but even on a rainy day you can enjoy exploring the islands out on the water.
+There are many cruise options from sailing to dolphin viewing, but even on a rainy day, you can enjoy exploring the islands out on the water.
 Many vessels have indoor cabins and covered outdoor areas so you can still enjoy the views without getting too wet.
-Why not mix that with dolphin swimming?
-You’ll get wet anyway!

 3. Delve into the Kawiti Glowworm Caves